 Dianne takes her inspiration from 23 years of travelling the globe living, learning and teaching in different cultures.
-Having lived in London, Tokyo, Singapore and Auckland, Dianne has experienced the vibrant colours of the changing seasons and cherry blossoms of Tokyo, the lush greens and vibrant gardens of Singapore, the old-world charms of London, and the wonderful plant and bird life of New Zealand.
+While living in different countries Dianne experienced; the old world charm of England and their rich fabrics; the cherry blossoms of Tokyo and their fine arts; , the vibrant gardens and birds of Singapore; and the amazing landscapes of New Zealand and beautiful wools and fibres.

-Dianne is a talented quilter who spent 16 years living in Tokyo teaching quilting and selling commissioned quilts made from vintage kimonos.
+Dianne is a talented fabric artist who spent 16 years living in Tokyo teaching quilting, and selling commissioned quilts made from vintage kimonos.
 Dianne’s Blue and White Kimono quilting classes were a must do for expatriate women in Tokyo.
-While in Tokyo Dianne’s hobby was needle felting and learning as much as possible from Japanese needle felting artists.
+Dianne’s hobby in Tokyo was needle felting, and learning as much as possible from Japanese needle felting artists.

-Now based in Brisbane Dianne lives with her husband and two teenage children.
-She spends her time creating high quality pieces of art to bring joy to the lives of others and has a modern twist on taxidermy.
+Now based in Brisbane, Dianne lives with her husband, two teenage children, and dog Birdie.
+She spends her time creating high quality pieces of art, that bring a modern twist to taxidermy.
+Dianne spends a lot of her time creating commissioned replicas of people’s dog.

-The inspiration for Wild Woolly Heads came from her love of needle felting, nature, her travel experiences and her dog Sunday.
+The inspiration for Wild Woolly Heads comes from her love of needle felting, nature, her travel experiences, and her dogs Sunday and Birdie.

 The other creative force behind Wild Woolly Heads is Dianne’s sister Annette Rowlands.
-As part II of the sister act, Annette was inspirational in the development of the Wild Woolly Dogs creations.
+As part II of the sister act, Annette was inspirational in the development of the Wild Woolly Heads.

 What is Needle Felting?